Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

-Neptune teaches people how to find freedom from the demands of their ego.
+Neptune teaches people how to find freedom from the demands of their egos.
 There are basically two religions in this world: charitas or avarice.
 Charitas is a Latin word for love, benevolence, offering, and charity.
-Charitas is about loving others as yourself, about caring about the needs of others, and finding a sense of humility.
+Charitas is about loving others as yourself, caring about the needs of others, and finding a sense of humility.
 Avarice is all about greed, selfishness, and focusing solely on oneself.

 Neptune's orbit in the heavens is slow.
 The further away a planet is from the Sun, the longer it takes to complete an orbit.
 It takes a long time to reach spiritual fulfillment, and people don't typically switch from avarice to charitas in a single night.
 It takes consistent work and action to show you care about others.